ossmate/10x-quiz-stack/.ai/prd.md

 ### US-008: Generating a Quiz using AI

 - Title: Automatic Quiz Creation
 - Description: A logged-in user can generate a new quiz based on a provided text or topic, using AI mechanisms to prepare questions.
+Users have a quota limit to control resource usage.
 - Acceptance Criteria:
   - Only logged-in users can access the AI quiz generation feature
   - Unauthenticated users attempting to generate a quiz are redirected to login
+  - Users can see their remaining AI generation quota before generating
+  - Users are limited to 2 AI-generated quizzes (configurable via environment variables)
+  - The system prevents generation when quota limit is reached
+  - Clear error message is displayed when limit is exceeded
   - The user selects the option to generate a quiz
   - The system creates a set of questions based on the given criteria
   - The generated quiz can be edited before publication
+  - Quota count updates after successful quiz generation

 ## 6. Success Metrics